Chenwei-1999/Sparse-Video-R1/README.md

-<h1 style="text-align: center;">Sparse-Video-R1: Avdance Video Understanding with Adaptive Frames Sampling</h1>
+<h1 style="text-align: center;">Sparse-Video-R1: Advance Video Understanding with Adaptive Frames Sampling</h1>

 ## 1. What is Sparse-Video-R1?
 Sparse-Video-R1 is a lightweight extension for **Vision‑Language Models (VLMs)** that teaches them to reason about *which* video frames they actually need.